-Trucks and vans fitted with transport refrigeration units (TRUs) add around 11% more CO2 emissions compared with standard vehicles without TRUs on-board, which amounts to an estimated total of 5,600-plus kilotonnes of CO2.
+Trucks and vans fitted with transport refrigeration units (TRUs) add around 11% more CO2 emissions compared with standard vehicles without TRUs on-board, which amounts to an estimated total of 5,600-plus kilotonnes of CO2 a year.

 The findings come from an interim report from Zemo Partnership, which also reveals that calculations for emissions of ultrafine particles resulting from the use of TRUs has been revised upwards compared with the original analysis.